lukaszmadrzynski/Website-Update/content/pages/index.md

     subtitle: Northwest Yunnan | Southeast Tibet
     text: >
-      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our uniquetravel experiences.
+      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our unique travel experiences.
       Explore the wonders of the ancient Tea and Horse Road, from Naxi Lijiang to Tibetan Shangri-La.
 Join our local and global expert guides and support sustainable tourism, making a positive impact on visited destinations.